-Evaluation: Students are required to write a self and faculty evaluation and to post these through the web-based evaluation system by July 31, 2015.
+Evaluation: Students are required to write a self and faculty evaluation and to post these through the web-based evaluation system during the designated Evaluation Week.
 All students will receive a written evaluation of their academic performance by their faculty.

 Behavior Expectation: Having respect for others is fundamental to having open, educational dialogue.
-All students are expected to support and contribute to a well functioning MPA classroom learning community.
+All students are expected to support and contribute to a well-functioning MPA classroom learning community.
 Behavior that disrupts the learning community may be grounds for disciplinary action, including dismissal from the MPA program.